gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/mde-dashboard-review.md

 - `Linuz-scan-agent`

 **Activity:**
 The device `Linuz-scan-agent` was subjected to a similar pattern of brute-force attempts.
-After numerous failed logon attempts, an attacker successfully gained access.
-Subsequently, the device began using the `cron` service to schedule execution of a file named `VwIEbFMroMSrleiJ`.
+After the attacker gained access, the device used the `cron` service to schedule execution of the file `VwIEbFMroMSrleiJ`.

 **File Details:**
-The file `VwIEbFMroMSrleiJ` shares the same obfuscated naming style as `UpzBUBnv` observed in previous threat-hunt findings (`initial-threat-hunt.md`).
+The file `VwIEbFMroMSrleiJ` shares the same obfuscated naming style as `UpzBUBnv` observed in previous threat-hunt findings ([initial-threat-hunt.md](./initial-threat-hunt.md)).

 **Screenshot Context:**
 <p align="center">